TAP Journalism Internship Program

 Free accommodation and a $250/week stipend during work in Armenia will be provided.

 Internship work varies depending on the season as well as current events.
-Following acceptance, Interns will work with the TAP team to map out goals and expectations using the below points as a guide.
+Following acceptance, Interns will work with the TAP team to map out goals and expectations.

 Articles Published by TAP Interns